strimzi/proposals/044-kraft-liveness-readiness.md

 If this metric shows one of these two states, this means the leader election has happened and a controller quorum has been successfully formed.
 * The current-state metric is not accessible as a Yammer metric, so cannot be accessed by the KafkaAgent in the same way it currently reads the BrokerState metric.
 * The current-state metric could perhaps be read by the KafkaAgent if it called the MBean server within the JVM directly or read it from `$LOG_DIR/__cluster_metadata-0/quorum-state`.
-* The broker nodes will not move to a RUNNING state until the quorum leader election has happened.
+* The broker nodes will not move out of the STARTING state until the quorum leader election has happened.

 ## Proposal